[output_post_excerpt]

 LILITH: Oooo, flirting already, are we?
 I was among the first ones.
 The ones who started fixing up the place and made it liveable.
 There’s not a building in hell that these hands haven’t touched.

-LILITH: I know it’s not as good as heaven, God is the greatest architect, but it’s certainly not bad.
-The first thing we made was so glorious it actually ended up being our headquarters.
+LILITH: I know it’s not as good as heaven, God is the greatest architect, but, come on, it’s not bad.
+Even our first building was so glorious that it actually ended up being our headquarters.

-ENOCH: Aha!
-Pandemonium.
+ENOCH: Ah, Pandemonium.
 Full of torture chambers and hellfire!

 LILITH: The one and only.
 But the torture bit is just propaganda.
-We can go there later, if you like.
 Oh, we should try to do a commercial break.
 I have some work positions you can read.

-Do good deeds to spite God!
-End the common cold now!
+AD 1: Do good deeds to spite God.
+End the common cold now.

 Send your application to Snot-B-Gon, today.

-Suffering may be holy, but entirely unnecessary, join the fight against depression!
+AD 2: Suffering may be holy, but entirely unnecessary.
+Join the fight against depression!

 At Freudian & Skinner, you can enjoy an office on the top floor of Pandemonium.
 The view is to die for.